-With assistance from the port’s crews, the specialised transportation team loaded the first wind components onto Aspen and Temisko double Schnabel trailers in mid-August, making the 140 mile (225 km) journey to Arlington.
+With assistance from the port’s crews, the specialised transportation team loaded the first wind components onto Aspen and Temisko double Schnabel heavy-duty trailers in mid-August, making the 140 mile (225 km) journey to Arlington.
 At any given time, two to three of the double Schnabel trailers were making the trip.
 On arrival, the team staged the trailers in position, and assisted with the multi-step offloading process.

 All components were delivered in less than two months.